-You may have found yourself asking some seriously weird questions in the mirror lately.
-Like, ‘What constitutes daily exercise?’ and, ‘Can I pack a picnic without getting some serious side eye?'
-So here’s the latest info on what you can and can’t leave the house for in London (and in England) right now, according to the National Police Chiefs’ Council (NPCC).
+You may have found yourself asking some familiar (and weird!) questions this week.
+Like, ‘What constitutes daily exercise, now?’ and, ‘Can I pack a sandwich for my walk without getting some serious side eye?'
+So here’s the latest info on what you can and can’t leave the house for in London (and England), starting from 12.01am on Thursday November 5.

 Shopping for necessities

 Necessities include luxury items and alcohol, don’t worry.
-And popping out to pick up takeaway food is also A-OK.
-You’re also allowed to collect surplus food from friends.
+And popping out to pick up takeaway food is also A-okay.

 Getting to work

 Key workers, essential workers and those who cannot work from home are allowed freedom of movement to get to their jobs and to then get home.
-That includes people delivering goods to the vulnerable.
-What’s definitely not allowed is taking your laptop to the local park for a day on the job.
+That includes people delivering goods to the vulnerable and those volunteering.

-Other new reasons to leave the home you might not know about
+Other reasons to leave the home you might not know about

 If you’ve had an argument with those you’re meant to be safe at home with, you’re allowed to move to a friend’s home for a ‘cooling-off’ period.
-With incidences of domestic violence on the rise right now, this is one move we can fully get behind.
+With incidences of domestic violence on the rise in this difficult year, this is one move we can fully get behind.